 Part LX.
-Licensed Professional Counselors Board of Examiners
+Professional Counselors

 Subpart 2.
 Professional Standards for Licensed Marriage and Family Therapists and Provisional Licensed Marriage and Family Therapists

 Chapter 27.
 General Provisions

 §2701.
 Statement of Purpose

 A. "The legislature does further hereby find and declare that marriage and family therapy in this state is a professional practice which affects the public safety and welfare of the citizens of the state and requires appropriate regulation and control in the public interest.
 It is a purpose of this Chapter to establish a regulatory structure and procedures that will ensure that the public is protected from the unprofessional, improper, unauthorized, and unqualified practice of marriage and family therapy" (R.S.
 37:1102).